Skip to main content Skip to footer

 Overpayments will be written off.
 You do not need to repay any overpayments and your future pension payments will be corrected.

 There may be cases where incorrect GMP data has led to an underpayment of pensions.
 If this happens, the affected pension will be corrected.
-We'll arrange for any money owed to be paid to the pensioner.
+We'll arrange for any money owed to be paid.

 How you'll know if you're affected by GMP reconciliation